Everyone is welcome at Gateway! If you’ve not been to Gateway before or never been to church, here’s an idea of what to expect.

 Worship – together we sing songs of worship and praise to God.
 Most people stand, however feel free to sit if you prefer.
 The words are on a screen. (approximately 20-30 minutes)

 Announcements – we share information about what’s going on at Gateway, what events are coming up, and we take a few minutes to say hello to the people sitting around us. (approximately 7-15 minutes)

 Message – one of our Gateway team or a guest speaker will share a message. (approximately 30-40 minutes)

 Close – we finish the service with prayer, singing and sometimes the opportunity to respond to the message.
 If you want, you can come down the front and someone will pray with you. (approx. 5-10 minutes)

-During each service we also take an offering, which is an opportunity for our Gateway family to financially give to the work of the church.
-Feel free to let the offering bucket pass by without any sense of obligation or guilt.
+During each service there is an opportunity to give, which is a place for our Gateway family to financially give to the work of the church.
+Feel free to let the giving bucket pass by without any sense of obligation or guilt.

 If you’d like to meet people and get connected with Gateway fill in a Connect Card which will be on your seat.
 You can put your Connect Card in the offering bucket or hand it into someone on the Welcome Team.
 We’ll then ring you during the week to chat about connecting with people at Gateway.